-A notice that outlines your award "package" will be emailed to you from CMU's Office of Scholarships and Financial Aid.
-If you are a new student, you will receive an email informing you your award notice has been posted on "View Your Aid" in early January.
-If you are a continuing student, you will receive an email that your award notice has been posted on "View Your Aid" in early June, after your academic progress has been evaluated.
+A notice that outlines your financial aid offer will be emailed to you from CMU's Office of Scholarships and Financial Aid.
+If you are a new student, you will receive an email informing you your financial aid offer has been posted on the financial aid portal in early February.
+If you are a continuing student, you will receive an email that your financial aid offer has been posted on the financial aid portal in early June, after your academic progress has been evaluated.

-- Grants: A type of financial aid based on a students financial need.
+A type of financial aid based on a student's financial need.
 Grants do not have to be repaid.

-- Non-need Employment: Many CMU students work in on- or off-campus jobs that are not related to financial need.
+Non-need Employment: Many CMU students work on or off-campus jobs that are not related to financial need.
 On-campus employment is identified as General Student Assistance.
 Non-need employment is an alternative to student borrowing.

-- Loans: Federal loans are available to students in need.
-Federal and alternative no-need loans are also available to students and to parents of undergraduate students.
+Federal loans are available to students in need.
+Federal and alternative no-need loans are also available to students and parents of undergraduate students.
 Repayment of federal student loans begins after graduation or termination from college; repayment of federal parent loans begins after the loan has been disbursed.

 Veterans may have eligibility for educational benefits through the U.S. Department of Veterans Affairs.

 If you receive other resources (e.g., Resident Assistant, departmental scholarship, local/outside/UAW scholarships, employee or dependent tuition benefit, Dept. of Military Affairs Tuition Benefit, etc.) that were not included in your most recent financial aid notification, a reduction in your financial aid may be required.
 You will receive a new notification if a revision is necessary.
 If you have already received payments from such awards, federal regulations require that you repay the amount of financial aid for which you were over awarded.
 The award notification with the most recent date supersedes all previous award notices.